holochain/holochain/docs/specs/src/hwp_4_formal.md

 1. **State:** Agents' actions are unambiguiously ordered from any given action back to genesis, unforgeable, non-repudiable, and immutable (accomplished via local hash chains called a Source Chain, because all data within the network is sourced from these chains.)
 2. **Self-Validating Data:** Because all DHT data is stored at the hash of its content, if the data returned from a request does not hash to the address you requested, you know you've received altered data.
-3. **Self-Validating Keys:** Agents declare their address on the network as their public key.
-You can confirm any published data or remote call is valid by checking the signature using the from address as the public key.
+3. **Self-Validating Keys:** Agents declare their address on the network as their public key, and key rotation is subject to rules defined by the agent and enforced by their peers.
+Peers can confirm any published data or remote call is valid by checking the signature using the from address as the public key.
 4. **Termination of Execution:** No node can be coerced into infinite loops by non-terminating application code in either remote zome call or validation callbacks.
 Holochain uses WASM metering to guarantee a maximum execution budget to address the the Halting Problem.
 5. **Deterministic Validation:** Ensure that only deterministic behaviors (ones that will always get the same result no matter who calls them on what computer) are available in validation functions.
 An interim result of "missing dependency" is also acceptable, but final evaluation of valid/invalid status for each datum must be consistent across all nodes and all timespans.
 6. **Strong Eventual Consistency:** Despite network partitions, all nodes who are authorities for a given DHT address (or become one at any point) will eventually converge to the same state for data at that address.
 This is ensured by the DHT functioning as a conflict-free replicated data type (CRDT).